 - The statement must mention that eSign disclosure is subject to the Electronic Signatures in Global and National Commerce Act.

 eSign consent disclosure also covers the use of electronic records.

 To qualify as an electronic signature that meets the requirements of the ESIGN Act and the UETA, the system used to capture the transaction must retain an associated record that documents the process by which the signature was created.

-Companies that issue electronic contracts must keep records of agreements to remain in compliance with legislative requirements, including HIPAA and 21-CFR Part 11.
+Companies that issue electronic contracts must keep records of agreements to remain in compliance with legislative requirements.

 The records must remain accessible to all parties for later reference for a specified period.